 Le Don Hilton or La Cauminne à Marie Best

-Although little in size, this 18th-century guard house and powder magazine also known as ‘The White Cottage’, is iconic to the Island.
+Although little in size, this 18th-century guard house and powder magazine also known as ‘The White Cottage’, is iconic to the island.

-Built in 1834 as a coastal defence, Kempt is the largest example of a Martello tower in Jersey which now acts as both a research/information centre and as rental accommodation through Jersey Heritage Lets.
+Built in 1834 as a coastal defence, Kempt is the largest example of Martello tower in Jersey which now acts as both a research/information centre and as rental accommodation through Jersey Heritage Lets.

 The Military Museum